Shock Octopus: History

 Shock Octopus reached their live peak on 14 April 2012 with local Perth radio station RTR-FM publicising the launch of their seminal EP to a full-house at Ya-Ya's in Northbridge, Perth, supported by The Disappointed and Head Full of Steam.
 Later that year, the formative line-up of Bayliss, Blair, Sayers and Andrews played their final show in Adelaide, South Australia at Higher Ground Inc. on 14 November 2012.

 With Sayers and Blair leaving the band to explore other projects (including the Sayers/Andrews stoner-doom project GOAT) the remaining members of Shock Octopus comprised Bayliss and Andrews.
 Together they recruited session players and forged ahead with the recording and release of the band's first full-length album entitled A Crisis (2014).

 Following a successful national tour publicising the album launch, Bayliss and Andrews took a decision to reframe the style and direction of the band with a more contemplative, acoustic guitar and piano-driven sound.
 This departure from the band's original approach was received warmly by radio, live and online audiences alike culminating in successive EPs; Throughout the Winter (2015) and Roam in Silence (2017).

-Blair returned to band activity in 2020 as the band worked to produce the third in a series of EP's.
+Blair returned to band activity in 2020 as the band worked to produce the third in a series of EPs.
 With continued input from session players the band released Enter the Exit (2020) just prior to the advent of the COVID-19 pandemic, curtailing live performance and rehearsals.
 The lead single from the EP was Life on a Pier (2020).

 The continued persistence of the COVID-19 pandemic led the band into an indefinite hiatus from live performance but culminated in their second full-length album, a greatest hits collection entitled A Decade into Darkness (2021) which subsequently received a series of positive online reviews in support of the album.

 Shock Octopus, Perth, Western Australia, 2011.
 L-R: David Sayers, Scott Andrews, Michael Bayliss & David Blair.
 Photography by Craig Byrne.